AnimatedLEDStrip/animatedledstrip.github.io/client-libraries.md

 - Variables that should exist and their type
 - Methods that should exist and pseudocode for their operation

-All client libraries should follow this format.
+All client libraries should follow this format, though small variations are expected because not every language works the same.

 ### Variables